Shiraho Saonetabaru Cave Ruins: Overview

 In 2015, researchers from the University of the Ryukyus and University of Tokyo succeeded in radiocarbon dating three out of five of the bones tested.
 The three bones yielded the following dates: (20,030 to 18,100 years BP), (22,890 to 22,400 years BP) and (24,990 to 24,210 years BP).

-The investigation held between 2012 and 2016 found more than 1,000 human fragments from at least 19 human skeletons.
+The investigation held between 2012 and 2016 found more than 1,000 human fragments from at least 19 human skeletons, making this one of the largest Paleolithic human bone discoveries in the world..
 The "No. 4" almost full skeleton was dated about 27,000 BP, being the oldest full skeleton discovered in East Asia and several thousand years older than the skeletons of the Minatogawa people.
 Due to the skeletons' postures, the site has been confirmed as the first graveyard in the Paleolithic age in Japan.

+One of the bones (Bone No. 4) dates to approximately 27,000 years ago (calibrated age), making it the oldest remaining skeleton in Japan.
+It belongs to a man in his 30s or 40s, standing 165.2 cm tall, taller than the Minatogawa man (153 cm, approximately 20,000 years old).
+Significant wear on the upper jaw compared to the lower jaw suggests that the individual may have had unusual dental habits.
+The remains were lying face-up, knees folded toward the chest, and elbows bent so that both hands were near the face.
+They were found among rocks on the ground.
+This suggests that they were placed artificially, possibly resulting from a natural burial.
+The site where these human bones were discovered is the first Paleolithic burial site confirmed in Japan.